trilinos/Trilinos/packages/adelus/README.md

   * Whether to enable status prints
   * ```BOOL``` Default: OFF

- We refer readers to Trilinos', Kokkos' and Kokkos Kernels' documentations for further details of building Trilinos, Kokkos and Kokkos Kernels.
+ We refer readers to Trilinos', Kokkos', and Kokkos Kernels' documentations for further details of building Trilinos, Kokkos, and Kokkos Kernels.

  Below is an example of a Trilinos build script enabling Adelus (and Kokkos and Kokkos Kernels) with CUDA back-end (NVIDIA Volta generation CC 7.0) and OpenMP host back-end to perform comparison between the CUDA code and the more classical MPI version of the code.
+The example below includes the environment variables and Cmake options to build Adelus.

 ### Configure

 ```
-export LD_LIBRARY_PATH
 export TRILINOS_HOME=/your/Trilinos/home/directory
 export CXX=${TRILINOS_HOME}/Trilinos/packages/kokkos/bin/nvcc_wrapper
 export CUDA_LAUNCH_BLOCKING=1